Advice On Claiming Data Breach Compensation

 • Your solicitor fails to lock away or secure a paper file containing your personal information.
 This could result in your personal data being lost or stolen.

-• In terms of real-life examples, a significant breach occurred in March 2023 when Capita, which administers the pension funds for dozens of organisations, suffered a cyber attack, including some of the biggest funds in the country.
-For more advice on the Capita data breach and compensation claims, head here
+• In terms of real-life examples, Capita, a large data processing firm that administers pension funds for various organisations as well as data for the UK Government, experienced a major cybersecurity incident, including some of the biggest funds in the country.
+For more advice on the Capita data breach head here.
+Another recent example came from the Southern Water also suffered a data breach in similar circumstances.

 It is important to note that not all data breaches can lead to a claim.
 If you did not suffer any harm due to the data breach, or if the organisation took all the necessary steps and measurements to protect your personal data, but it was still compromised, you might not be able to claim.